wp-plugins/leaguemanager/readme.txt

 * link posts with specific match for match reports
 * unlimited number of widgets
 * modular setup for easy implementation of sport types
-* seperate capability to control access and compatibility with Role Manager
+* separate capability to control access and compatibility with Role Manager
 * dynamic match statistics
 * Championship mode with preliminary and k/o rounds